 5) Will my licensing board accept the CE hours from Person Centered Tech’s Telemental Health Certificate Program?

 There’s a good chance of it.

-Any licensing board that accepts APA-approved or NBCC-approved CE hours will accept our CE hours.
+Any licensing board that accepts CE hours from APA-approved or NBCC-approved education providers will accept our CE hours.
 That includes the counseling, marriage and family therapy, social work, and psychology boards in WA, OR, and CA (among many others!)
 We also have special state approvals in Texas and Ohio.

 6) Can I work with people outside the United States via telemental health?

 Most nations regulate psychotherapy in a different manner than the US does, and many do not regulate it at all.
 With some due diligence, you can discover what the regulation situation is for any given nation and go from there.
 But proceed with an appropriate amount of caution.